 During the third year much more time will be spent in professional lines.
 During the first term four periods per week will be devoted to Psychology and Methodology.
-The students will be lead to see the wide difference between the proper study of methods and mere learning of devices.
-Model lessons will be planned and discussed in the class, looking toward legitimate correlation of subjects and the best methods of presentation.
+The students will be led to see the wide difference between the proper study of methods and mere learning of Model lessons will be planned and discussed in the class, looking toward legitimate correlation of subjects and the best methods of presentation.
 The special work in Methodology will be based on their knowledge of psychological principles.
 The attempt will not be to dictate special devices, but to search for principles upon which all true methods in teaching must be based, and to give practice and power in applying these principles.
 Under these conditions all legitimate methods for presentation of subjects of instruction will be studied and criticised.
 In this connection foreign courses of study and methods will be compared to those dominant in our own country; in this way correlating current educational history with the work in Methodology.
 Such books as Bain's "Education as a Science," Compayré's "Lectures on Teaching," De Garmo's "Essentials of Method," Prince's "Methods in the Schools of Germany," McMurry's "General Method," "The Report of Committee of Fifteen," Klemm's "European Schools," Lange's "Apperception," Parker's "Talks on Pedagogics," etc., will be used freely and studied in detail as far as time will permit.

-The second term of the third year will be devoted to observing and teaching in the Model School, under the immediate direction of the Department of Pedagogy and the critic teachers.
-Two periods each week, after school hours, will be devoted to criticisms and specific directions on the part of the critic teachers to the daily work of the pupil-teachers, thus beginning the art side of their work.
+During the whole of the fourth and last year five periods per week will be devoted to practice-teaching in the Training School under the immediate direction of the critic teachers and the Department of Pedagogy.
+In addition to the daily directions received during their teaching work, the critic teachers will devote at least two periods per week after school hours to criticisms and specific direction of the work of the teachers in training.